wicketbr/BandTogether/README.md

 This can be dragged onto a second monitor and then be run in full screen (usually by pressing F11.)
 You can open multiple screen views on different monitors, or even on completely different computers.
-For example, if your main projection computer running the software is connected to a projector or to multiple TVs mirroring a second screen, you could show on those screens from the projection computer.
+For example, if your main projection computer running the software is connected to a projector or to multiple TVs mirroring a second screen, you could show the screen view on those screens from the projection computer.
 If you have TVs in another area that have a computer connected that can access the URL of the software, those TVs could also show the screen view interface.